Anna Kournikova: Media publicity

 In 2000, Kournikova became the new face for Berlei's shock absorber sports bras, and appeared in the "only the ball should bounce" billboard campaign.
 Following that, she was cast by the Farrelly brothers for a minor role in the 2000 film Me, Myself & Irene starring Jim Carrey and Renée Zellweger.
 Photographs of her have appeared on covers of various publications, including men's magazines, such as one in the much-publicized 2004 Sports Illustrated Swimsuit Issue, where she posed in bikinis and swimsuits, as well as in FHM and Maxim.

 Kournikova was named one of People's 50 Most Beautiful People in 1998 and was voted "hottest female athlete" on ESPN.com.
 In 2002, she also placed first in FHM's 100 Sexiest Women in the World in US and UK editions.
 By contrast, ESPN – citing the degree of hype as compared to actual accomplishments as a singles player – ranked Kournikova 18th in its "25 Biggest Sports Flops of the Past 25 Years".
 Kournikova was also ranked No. 1 in the ESPN Classic series "Who's number 1?" when the series featured sport's most overrated athletes.

+In 2002, Penthouse magazine published paparazzi photographs that purported to show Kournikova sunbathing topless on a Florida beach.
+Stating that the images were not of her, Kournikova sued the magazine's parent company, seeking damages of $10 million.
+The woman featured in the images, Judith E. Soltesz-Benetton, daughter-in-law of fashion designer Luciano Benetton, also sued for $10 million, saying the photos had been taken without her knowledge seven years earlier.
+Penthouse issued apologies to both women, withdrew the issue from further distribution, and settled the cases out of court.

 She continued to be the most searched athlete on the Internet through 2008 even though she had retired from the professional tennis circuit years earlier.
 After slipping from first to sixth among athletes in 2009, she moved back up to third place among athletes in terms of search popularity in 2010.

 In October 2010, Kournikova headed to NBC's The Biggest Loser where she led the contestants in a tennis-workout challenge.
 In May 2011, it was announced that Kournikova would join The Biggest Loser as a regular celebrity trainer in season 12.
 She did not return for season 13.